Skip To Main Content

 Comparing Non-Recourse and Recourse Options

-• Non-recourse parameters will likely cause a significant segment of patients to be turned down outright.
+- Non-recourse loan parameters will likely cause a significant segment of patients to be turned down outright, forcing them to contend with self-pay pressures.

-• Others will not be approved for an amount sufficient to pay for services.
+- Other patients will not be approved for an amount sufficient to pay for services.
 Non-recourse financing generally sets credit limits based on a patient’s debt-to-income ratio.
-A patient with a good credit history facing a $10,000 hospital bill may only be approved for $3,000 of credit based on the ratio, leaving the provider with $7,000 to collect from the patient.
+A patient with a good credit history facing a $10,000 hospital bill may only be approved for $3,000 of credit based on the ratio, leaving the provider with $7,000 to collect from the patient (Figure 2).

 Second, non-recourse financing can create an additional administrative burden for the provider and/or patient.
-There is an application and approval process to underwrite and approve the financing that the lender will facilitate.
-Loan documents typically require signatures.
+The lender will facilitate a process to determine financing approval and underwriting.
+Loan documents generally require that signatures are obtained.

 By contrast, recourse financing typically approves all patients, regardless of credit, for larger amounts that are usually sufficient to cover all services.
-Since nearly all patients are approved, loan application and transaction information can be automated directly from the provider to the financing company, eliminating any paperwork or approval process.
+This broad approval means that loan application and transaction information can be automatically transmitted from the provider to the financing company, eliminating any paperwork or approval process.

 When is Recourse Financing Best Used?

 Primarily conducted in out-patient surgery centers or office-based surgical suites and carrying little insurance coverage, cosmetic is almost exclusively non-recourse.
-Non-elective procedures – the preponderance of hospital activity – are especially appropriate for recourse financing.
-Individual credit scores, insurance deductibles, uninsured or underinsured status and abilities to pay vary widely among hospital patients, and many would either not qualify for non-recourse loans or be approved for credit limits that represent less than 100% of need.
+Non-elective procedures—the preponderance of hospital activity—are especially appropriate for recourse financing.
+Patients vary widely in their credit scores, insurance deductibles, uninsured or underinsured status, and abilities to pay, and many would either not qualify for non-recourse loans or be approved for credit limits that represent less than 100% of need.
 Healthcare providers can turn to the recourse option, letting a financial institution extend and manage credit lines with minimal screening to help patients fulfill their entire payment obligations.

-The scenarios with elective procedures are varied, particularly as to cost and insurance coverage levels.
+Elective procedures present diverse financial scenarios, particularly as to cost and insurance coverage levels.
 Both recourse and non-recourse can be appropriate, and consultation with an experienced lender is advised to help you navigate the best option.

 CASE STUDY SNAPSHOT